 Once you get that person on the phone, and have laid out your situation, stick to your guns and don’t be afraid to counter their initial offer.
 You have already figured out what you can pay and you shouldn’t overextend yourself financially.
 You might also want to talk to an attorney to help you with the settlement details.

-Once you have worked out a settlement with your credit card company, it’s crucial to get a copy of your agreement so you have proof of your payment terms.
+After you’ve worked out a settlement with your credit card company, it’s crucial to get a written copy of your agreement so you have proof of your payment terms.

 How Resolve can help

-Having an expert in your corner during negotiations may not only give you peace of mind, but help you get a better deal.
+Having an expert in your corner during negotiations may not only give you peace of mind, but may also help you get a better deal.
 Resolve does the legwork using data to determine appropriate offers and get you the best possible debt settlement.
 We want to help you get the best deal possible.

 Resolve does fees differently.
 Debt settlement companies may charge high fees and won’t maximize your savings because they will be getting paid based on how much debt they are settling on.
 Resolve prioritizes your needs and your savings while also offering you expert advice and opinions along the way.
 Our partners in the Resolve Network can help you achieve your goals with lower fees; you may even be able to avoid debt settlement altogether.

 Here’s how our pricing works:

 - If your debt is $20,000, your fee with a typical debt settlement company would be 20 to 25% of your total debt, meaning you’d pay between $4,000 and $5,000 in fees.

 - Your fees for that same service using the Resolve platform are 15% and are only charged on your saved debt.
 So assuming your $20,000 debt was settled for $10,000, you would pay just $1,500 in fees.

 If you haven’t yet created a Resolve account, click here to get started.